FREQUENTLY ASKED QUESTIONS (FAQs) FOR ADVOCATES AND ATTORNEYS

 You can find free legal resources in your state/territory by visiting LawHelp.org.
 If you need free legal representation related to a disaster, visit https://www.lsc.gov/, click on FIND LEGAL AID at the top, and enter your zip code for a list of legal aid offices you can call or visit.

 If you received a letter from FEMA saying that you are ineligible for disaster relief or that your application is incomplete, you have the right to appeal the decision.
 Your ability to appeal is time-sensitive.
-You only have 60 days from the date of the decision to appeal.
+You only have 60 days from the date on the decision letter to appeal.
 Visit www.femaappeals.org for an interactive interview tool that will help you create an appeal letter and a file request letter.
 Check here for Frequently Asked Questions about the appeals process.